-Translators without Borders is working in Guinea, in collaboration with eHealth Africa and the Ministry of Health on a program that aims to increase access to vital health information through the training of local translators who will translate 1 million words of health care content.
+Translators without Borders has been working in Guinea, in collaboration with eHealth Africa and the Ministry of Health on a program that aimed to increase access to vital health information through the training of local translators who have translated 700,000 words of health care content.

 The content comes from HEAT (Health Education and Training), a radical program launched in early 2011 by The Open University with a bold ambition – to train thousands of frontline health care workers across sub-Saharan Africa.
 By working in close collaboration with African governments, NGOs, and funding institutions, HEAT has the potential to transform access to health care in the region.

 Through the development of local translation capacity, Translators without Borders is playing an important role in ensuring this vital health information reaches the people who need it.
-Having already translated three of the most important women’s healthcare modules into Swahili for Kenyan community healthcare workers (CHWs), TWB has now partned with eHealth Africa to bring this content to CHWs in Guinea, in their own language, in a format that they can access.
+Having already translated three of the most important women’s healthcare modules into Swahili for Kenyan community healthcare workers (CHWs), TWB went on to partner with eHealth Africa to bring this content to CHWs in Guinea, in their own language, in a format that they can access.
 TWB also plans to develop translation memory for local languages in Guinea, and to develop text-to-voice content from the material used for this program so as to expand the reach to people who are not literate.

 The Importance of Local Language Translation